Skip to main content

 • Consumed just 0.78 kWh total.

-In real usage, the heat pump tumble dryer vs condenser test shows a draw of 0.78 kWh vs ~4 kWh per load — a dramatic difference in running costs.
+In real usage, the heat pump tumble dryer vs condenser test shows a draw of 0.78 kWh vs ~4 kWh per load.
+A dramatic difference in running costs and wattage.

 Are Heat Pump Tumble Dryers cheaper to run?